hashicorp/consul/website/source/docs/guides/consul-template.html.md

 daemon which can fetch the values more than once, it will continue to watch for updates and re-render the template whenever there are relevant changes in the cluster.
-You can alternatively use the `-once` flag to fetch and render the tempalte once which is useful for testing and sometimes useful in setup scripts that are triggered by some other automation for example a provisioning tool.
+You can alternatively use the `-once` flag to fetch and render the template once which is useful for testing and setup scripts that are triggered by some other automation for example a provisioning tool.
 Finally, the template can also run arbitrary commands after the update process completes.
 For example, it can restart the